dignome/ns2-rev/README.md

 python entity-parse.py &> snapshot-output.txt

-Add --trace_frames to see specific actions occuring in listed frames.
+Add --trace_frames to see specific actions occurring in listed frames.
 Can specify a single frame or a range like 0-25.

 Currently just dumps the entity table at a specified frame in the code for demonstration purposes.